NuSTAR observation of the Vela pulsar and its nebula: Spectra

 \subsection{Pulsar}

 Since the PWN photons strongly dominate those from the pulsar within the chosen $50''$ aperture centered on the pulsar, we only fit the pulsar spectrum extracted for the two phase bins corresponding to Pk1 and Pk2 in the $\gamma$-ray pulse profile (see Figure \ref{fig:nustar_pulse} and Table \ref{tab:phs-resolved}).
-Since the intervening hydrogen column is small ($\sim3\times10^{20}$ cm$^{-2}$), we simply fitted an unabsorbed PL model to the Pk 1 ($\phi=0.18 - 0.22$) and Pk 2 ($\phi=0.52 - 0.68$) spectra using the spectrum from the Off-Pulse (OP) interval ($\phi=0.74 - 0.80$) as a background (see Figure \ref{fig:nustar_pulse} for the phase interval definitions).
-The Pk1 spectrum with $\Gamma_1=1.10\pm0.15$ is substantially harder than the Pk2 spectrum with $\Gamma_2=1.62\pm0.20$.
-The PL fit quality is good ($\chi^2/{\rm d.o.f.}\approx1.1$) for both Pk1 and Pk2 spectra.
+Since the intervening hydrogen column is small ($\sim3\times10^{20}$ cm$^{-2}$), and NuSTAR observes at energies $>$ 3 keV, we simply ignore the foreground absorption.
+The PWN emission strongly dominates the pulsed emission, so to account for it when fitting the spectra of the peaks, we first fit the spectra of the Off-Pulse (OP) interval ($\phi=0.74 - 0.80$) with a power-law.
+We then fit the Pk1 ($\phi=0.18 - 0.22$) and Pk2 ($\phi=0.52 - 0.68$) spectra with two PLs, where the for the first PL the photon index and normalization are frozen to their best-fit values from the fit the to OP spectra while for the second PL (representing the Pk1 or Pk2 spectra) both parameters are fitted.
+We find the Pk1 spectrum with $\Gamma_1=1.07\pm0.15$ to be substantially harder than the Pk2 spectrum with $\Gamma_2=1.62\pm$ 0.20.
+The uncertainties are given at the 68\% confidence level for a single interesting parameter.
+The PL fit quality is good with $\chi^2/{\rm d.o.f.}\approx0.90$ and $1.16$) and for Pk1 and Pk2 spectra, respectively.